keathley/distsys_training/ping_pong/README.md

 sees a new node join the cluster it should send a ping to the consumer with its current ping count.

+## Problem 4

+In our last exercise we're going to see how things fail when network partitions occur.
+In order to create partitions between nodes we're using a tool called Schism.
+By calling `Schism.partition/1` we can cause a partition between nodes.
+When we want to heal the partition we can call `Schism.heal/1`.

+After a node is split from the network - or if a new node joins the cluster - we need to catch them up on our latest status.
+In order to accomplish we need our producer to monitor node events.
+When the producer sees a new node join the cluster it should send a ping to the consumer with its current ping count.

 ## Additional exercises

 * In these exercises we only tested independent failures.
 What would happen if a consumer crashed during a partition?
 Would we be able to recover from this?